Idecabtagene vicleucel: Adverse effects

-The FDA label for idecabtagene vicleucel carries a boxed warning for cytokine release syndrome (CRS), neurologic toxicity, hemophagocytic lymphohistiocytosis/macrophage activation syndrome (HLH/MAS), and prolonged cytopenia.
+The US prescription label for idecabtagene vicleucel carries a boxed warning for cytokine release syndrome (CRS), neurologic toxicity, hemophagocytic lymphohistiocytosis/macrophage activation syndrome (HLH/MAS), and prolonged cytopenia.
 CRS and HLH/MAS are systemic responses to the activation and proliferation of CAR-T cells causing high fever and flu-like symptoms, and prolonged cytopenia is a drop in the number of a certain blood cell type for an extended period of time.

-In April 2024, the FDA label boxed warning was expanded to include T cell malignancies.
+In April 2024, the boxed warning was expanded to include T cell malignancies.

 History

-The safety and efficacy of idecabtagene vicleucel were evaluated in a multicenter study of 127 people with relapsed (myeloma that returns after completion of treatment) and refractory (myeloma that does not respond to treatment) multiple myeloma who received at least three prior lines of antimyeloma therapies; 88% had received four or more prior lines of therapies.
+The safety and efficacy of idecabtagene vicleucel were evaluated in a multi-center study of 127 people with relapsed (myeloma that returns after completion of treatment) and refractory (myeloma that does not respond to treatment) multiple myeloma who received at least three prior lines of antimyeloma therapies; 88% had received four or more prior lines of therapies.
 Efficacy was evaluated in 100 people who received idecabtagene vicleucel in the dose range of 300 to 460 ×10^{6} CAR-positive T cells.
 Overall, 72% of people partially or completely responded to the treatment.
 Of those studied, 28% of people showed complete response—or disappearance of all signs of multiple myeloma—to idecabtagene vicleucel, and 65% of this group remained in complete response to the treatment for at least twelve months.